 Internet and particularly social media addiction is real.
 ‘Facebook Addiction Disorder’ is very common nowadays; it causes mental preoccupation that can promote feelings of anxiety when the addicted individual stops using Facebook.

-Are you wondering when online posts crosses the HIPAA line?
+Are you wondering when online posts cross the HIPAA line?
 “Patient Gossip” When Do Social Media Posts Violate HIPAA has great tips to avoid HIPAA violations online.